Apartments for Rent in Lake Highlands, Dallas, TX - 115 Rentals available

 |All rentals||Studio||1 Bed||2 Beds||3 Beds|

 |Sept / 2017||$905||$687||$806||$1,051|

 |May / 2017||$885||$658||$789||$1,024|

 |Jan / 2015||$706||$526||$631||$813|

 Average rent is projected to grow by 4% in 2018 compared to 2017.

 Please note that projected rent growth is calculated at city level.

-Average rent values on this page are aggregated from data from zip code 75218
+Average rent values on this page are aggregated from data from the following zip codes: 7523875243

 Check out the average rent in Dallas.